Submitting Applications FAQ

 What application should I submit if I have attended law school in the past?

 Candidates who have already completed one year of a J.D. program at a U.S. institution are not eligible to apply for regular admission and must apply for Transfer admission.
 Candidates who have already completed at least two years of J.D. coursework are eligible to apply for Visiting admission.
-Applicants who have an LL.M. degree from another institution must apply as a regular applicant.
+Applicants who have an LL.M. degree from Columbia Law School must apply for Transfer admission, while applicants who have an LL.M. degree from another institution must apply for Regular admission.

 Does Columbia Law School offer application fee waivers?

 Unless you are a currently enrolled undergraduate student in a degree-granting program at any of Columbia University’s schools (please see more on this below), Columbia itself does not process requests for fee waivers.
 Rather, Columbia utilizes the application for determining eligibility for fee waivers directly through Law School Admission Council's mechanism.
 Once eligibility has been established and approved by LSAC, candidates will automatically receive a fee waiver for Columbia Law School upon submitting an application for admission.
-For additional details about fee waivers, kindly visit www.lsac.org/jd/lsat/fee-waivers.
+For additional details about fee waivers, visit www.lsac.org/jd/lsat/fee-waivers.

 How do I obtain an application fee waiver if I am currently enrolled in a degree-granting undergraduate program at Columbia University?